yoramzarai/geneanot/README.md

 `local` access implies faster sequence retrival from the chromosome, whereas `remote` access requires network connection and implies a slower sequence retrival.

 The provided chromosome Fasta file, in case of a `local` access mode, MUST contain equal number of bps per row in all sequence rows (other than possibly the last row).
-The chromosome Fasta file can be downloaded from Ensembl (Ensembl chromosome Fasta files contain equal number of bps per sequence row).
+The chromosome Fasta file can be either gzip compressed (with a `.gz` suffix) or uncompressed, and can be downloaded from Ensembl (Ensembl chromosome Fasta files contain equal number of bps per sequence row).

 Please consult the [usage notebook](https://github.com/yoramzarai/geneanot/blob/main/Scripts/usage_examples.ipynb) for more information.